-In this special event bus adventure, bomb detective Mike Digby takes us on a scrupulously researched journey through early Los Angeles, bringing one of the nation’s most notorious criminal conspiracies to life.
-The case is a seminal teaching example which Mike has developed as curriculum for arson investigators, and now adapts into this bus tour.
+In this special event tour, bomb detective Mike Digby takes us on a scrupulously researched journey through early Los Angeles, bringing one of the nation’s most notorious criminal conspiracies to life.
+The case is a seminal teaching example which Mike has developed as curriculum for arson investigators, and now adapts into this tour.
 While following the forensic leads of the unfolding case, Mike will compare and contrast 21st century crime analysis methods which were not available to investigators at the time.

 ABOUT THE CRIME: Late in the afternoon of September 30, 1910, a man left his downtown Los Angeles hotel and embarked on, what for him, was just another clandestine bombing mission.
 A veteran of more bombings than he cared to recall, he had carefully scouted and selected his targets, assembled the dynamite time bombs and prepared his alibis.
 To him, this was supposed to be just another series of bombings.
 It would turn out to be anything but.